Trucking Accident Attorneys Serving Clients Injured in Rhode Island

 The damages after a trucking accident are often significant.
 In addition to compensation for the economic costs of your injuries, you may be entitled to recovery of non-economic damages for pain and suffering and other losses.

-Each truck accident claim is unique, and the damages you pursue must be supported by the evidence.
+Each trucking accident claim is unique, and the damages you pursue must be supported by the evidence.
 Depending on the circumstances, our attorneys may be able to recover the following damages in your case:

 - Medical expenses: The cost of medical treatment is not confined to your current bills.
 If additional or ongoing care is necessary, you may be entitled to compensation for future medical expenses, too.